Note on computational complexity of the Gromov-Wasserstein distance

-{\textbf{Acknowledgements and Funding} The author thanks Facundo M{\'e}moli for suggesting this problem, providing guidance during the solution process, and supporting the author with NSF DMS \#2301359 and NSF CCS \#1839356.
+{\textbf{Acknowledgements and Funding.} The author thanks anonymous referees for pointing out deficiencies in the earlier version of the note.
+The author thanks Facundo M{\'e}moli for suggesting this problem and supporting the author with NSF DMS \#2301359 and NSF CCS \#1839356.
 The author thanks Adriana Dawes for the advice and support.
 A version of the problem considered in this note was given as an assignment during the topics course \textit{Optimal Transport based methods in Data Science} (Math8610) taught by Facundo M{\'e}moli at The Ohio State University in the Spring 2023 semester (\url{https://github.com/ndag/OT-DS}).
+The author is solely responsible for all mistakes.